 Hornell is a somewhat small city located in the state of New York.
 With a population of 8,049 people and three associated neighborhoods, Hornell is the 212th largest community in New York.
-Much of the housing stock in Hornell was built prior to World War II, making it one of the older and more historic cities in the country.
+Hornell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The education level of Hornell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.97% of adults 25 and older in Hornell have a college degree.